Camping vs Hotel Cost Calculator

 Score: 0 Time: 30s Streak: 0 Lives: 3 Wave: 1

-Goal: Move the camp basket to catch good camping savings and avoid costly hotel charges.
+Goal: Move the camp basket to catch camping savings and avoid hotel charges.

-Catch: tents, campfires, lanterns, and green savings tokens.
+Catch: tents, campfires, lanterns, and green savings tokens that represent lower trip costs.

-Dodge: hotel bills, resort fees, and red surcharge tokens.
+Dodge: hotel bills, resort fees, and red surcharge tokens that push the hotel total higher.

 Controls: drag or tap to move on mobile, move the pointer on desktop, or use the left and right arrow keys.

 Win condition: score as high as you can in 30 seconds.
-Faster streaks increase the challenge and your points.
+Longer streaks speed up the challenge, echoing the way repeated camping can spread gear cost across more trips.

-Tip: the game speeds up as your streak grows, echoing the idea that repeated camping can improve your budget advantage over time.
+Tip: the game speeds up as your streak grows, mirroring how reused camping gear can make the camping side look better over multiple trips.

 Embed this calculator